 If you've been charged in the Greater Cincinnati area, including Hamilton, Middletown, Norwood, Lebanon, Fairfield, Butler, Mason, Oxford, Marysville, and Wilmington contact Joslyn Law Firm.
 Your first consultation is free, so call (513) 339-6289 today and see what kinds of pretrial intervention we can do for your case.

 - Intervening with a DUI Case Before Trial

 - Record Sealing and Expunging for OVI Charges

-Just because Ohio excludes drunk or drugged driving offenders from pretrial diversion programs doesn't mean there is nothing an experienced Columbus DUI attorney can do to get your case reduced or dismissed before trial.
+Just because Ohio excludes drunk or drugged driving offenders from pretrial diversion programs doesn't mean there is nothing an experienced Cincinnati DUI attorney can do to get your case reduced or dismissed before trial.

 Depending on the circumstances of your case, your attorney can intervene with the prosecution and negotiate to get the charges dropped or reduced based on current caseload and whether or not you're likely to be a repeat offender.
 Your attorney will also review your OVI arrest in detail and point out any weaknesses, inaccuracies, or administrative mistakes and attempt to convince the prosecution that guilt beyond reasonable doubt is not provable.

 Additionally, your defense attorney can file pretrial motions to exclude evidence, reduce the charges, or dismiss the case completely.
 If your attorney doesn't advise the acceptance of a plea bargain or reduced charges, it is likely because he or she believes very strongly that your case will win in court.
 There are many pretrial steps a qualified defense attorney can take, so don't just give in to the charges or accept a plea bargain.